 / POSTPAY REVIEWS / DRG REVIEWS /

-Using CAVO for Searching a Medical Record
+Using CAVO for DRG Reviews

+Let’s see how CAVO DRG Reviews can help in the following scenario.
 Patient is a 35-year-old female with a history of prosthetic heart valve who presented to the Emergency Department complaining of rectal bleeding and heavy menstrual period for six days.
 She was especially concerned because she takes Coumadin to help thin her blood and wanted to ensure she wasn’t bleeding too much.
 She was subsequently admitted to the hospital for three days with a diagnosis of Lower GI Bleed with a CC of Acute Posthemorrhagic Anemia.